The Family Farm

 We are eternally grateful for being here at this time of great change on earth and the privilege and duty we have as producers of food.
 We invite you to journey with us and share the responsibility of caring for the land and water and the life it sustains.

-We’re on a mission to change the world, one Meat Box at a time, and we’re inviting to be a part of it, so join the Family Farm Meat Club and get a delicious selection of farm-fresh meat regularly delivered to your door.
+We’re on a mission to restore our landscape and grow our community, one Meat Box at a time, and we’re inviting you to be a part of it!

 From activities with the sheep and beef farming, helping out with the Berkshire pigs, the dairy cows, to adding a hand in the veggie gardens and general household chores, there is always something to pitch in and help with at The Family Farm.
 We like to provide a variety of tasks throughout your stay so that as a visitor you leave feeling you have truly experienced life on The Family Farm.
 We have a lovely cabin for our wwoofers to stay in with its own bath and toilet facilities.
 Meals are had with the family and always centered around farm produce.
 Let’s just say you won’t go hungry here!